Blixibon/css_weapons_in_hl2/README.md

 * Spread and viewpunch adjustments for each weapon
 * Basic "HEV suit" hand retexture
 * Adjustments for base HL2 weapons
-* Ammo box items for .556 NATO and .762 NATO
+* Ammo box items for .556 NATO, .762 NATO, .45 ACP, and .357 SIG
 * FGD for all new weapon and item entities
+* Demo map demonstrating each CS:S weapon and their usage on NPCs (requires Mapbase)

 ### Todo:

-* Ammo box items for .45 ACP and .357 SIG
+* Improve ammo box items
 	* Possible custom ammo crates as well?
-* Demo map demonstrating each CS:S weapon and their usage on NPCs
+* Re-do the NPC sounds

 #### Things which would be nice but are not currently planned: